Seven books have been shortlisted for this year's Palestine Book Awards, Middle East Monitor is happy to announce.

 - Victoria Brittain - Former associate foreign editor of the Guardian and author

 - Dr Ibrahim Darwish - Journalist with Al-Hiwar TV

-- Subhi Hadidi - Literary critic and political commentator
+- Subhi Hadidi - Literary critic, political commentator, and translator

 - Sawad Hussain- An award-winning Arabic-English literary translator